 This segment is “all the other boarding schools.”
 These are the boarding schools that are more like Hogwarts or, at my age, “Dead Poets Society.”
 These boarding schools may have accommodations or be flexible with test taking.
 The interesting piece about this bucket is that most schools today know about the spectrum of learning needs and recognize that bright and capable students can also have a learning disability.
 It is always worth having a conversation with the admissions person, but also important to disclose if a student has specific learning needs.
 It is also possible that in a traditional boarding school, a child may learn about a learning disability or attention weakness that was not recognized in the previous school, and how a traditional boarding school handles this once a child is in the community can vary greatly.

-Finding out which type of boarding school your teen needs, out of the three distinct buckets of boarding schools for students with diagnosed learning disability, and then which one your teen will thrive in, and which one will work for your family requires understanding the options and exploring the possibilities.
+Understanding which type of boarding school your teen needs, out of the three distinct buckets of boarding schools for students diagnosed with a learning disability can be a challenge.
+First and foremost, you'll want to consider which one your teen will thrive in, and which one will work for your family dynamics.

 Students who have been successful in treatment could end up in any of these buckets, and it is not an uncommon situation to have a student whose emotional struggles began with their learning struggles - where once the emotional coping skills are developed then the learning piece is then addressed.
-Exploring these types of schools can be a great way to help students have positive academic and social experiences in high school - and beyond.
+Exploring boarding schools for students with learning disabilities can be a great way to help your child have positive academic and social experiences in high school - and beyond.